 Check professional societies and look in professional journals

-Many societies have grant programs, particularly for Young Investigators/Early Career Faculty and to fund dissertation research for Ph.D. students.
+Many societies have grant programs, particularly for young investigators/early career scholars and to fund dissertation research for Ph.D. students.

-Financial support for the research reported in journal articles usually is noted as a footnote to the title or in the “Acknowledgements” section at the end, just before the “References Cited” section.
+Financial support for the research reported in journal articles usually is noted as a footnote to the title or in the “Acknowledgements” section just before the “References Cited” section.

 Use on-line bulletin boards, university web sites, other grants-related search engines